 Using the best estimate for e/m (mean, std dev, sdm) from part I of the experiment and your best estimate of e from part II, compute the mass of the electron, m_e , and the uncertainty in the mass, δm_e .
 Indicate whether or not your measurement agrees with the known value.

 The Write-up

-Include a brief statement of the purpose of the experiment, a description of the procedure and a summary of the raw data.
-Give examples of all calculations and intermediate results, using tables and graphs where appropriate.
-Give a summary of your final results for the charge and mass of the electron including an error analysis.
+Include tables and graphs where appropriate.
+Give a summary table including your final results for the charge and mass of the electron, including an error analysis.
 Compare with the given values and discuss discrepancies, if any.